harvey2phase/trick-tracker/README.txt

 Welcome to Trick Tracker!
 This is an app that I am developing to help me keep track of my skateboarding progrssion.
 When completed, this app will be used to store my photos and ratings.
 Please enjoy and, if you would like, give feedbacks at Harvey.W@dal.ca

-*This is an incomplete implementation of Trick Tracker.*
+*This is an incomplete implementation of Trick Tracker*

 Instructions on testing the app:
 - Please run the app using Xcode in Simulator or on an iOS device (this app should be optimized for iPads).
 - The entry view is an incomplete table view.
 - To access the add scene, please click the plus (+) button on the top right corner.
 - Click anywhere inside the "No Photo Selected" box to add photos from Photos.
 - Click on any star to fill all stars (inclusive) before it.

 So far, the app only has two scenes: